mmnelemane/ai-kafka/README.md

 # Application Description

-This is a system that:
+The ai-kafka library does the following actions:
  * monitors website availability over the network,
  * produces metrics about the website availability,
  * persists the events passing through an Aiven Kafka instance into an Aiven PostgreSQL database.

 For this, it implements a Kafka producer which periodically checks the target websites and sends the check results to a Kafka topic.
 A Kafka consumer storing the data to an Aiven PostgreSQL database.
-For this local setup, these components run in the same machine but in production use similar components would run in different systems.
+For this local setup, these components run in the same machine.

 The website checker should perform the checks periodically and collect the HTTP response time, error code returned, as well as optionally checking the returned page contents for a regexp pattern